Andrei-Lapusteanu/ActuatorsCalibrationSystem/README.md

 <a href="https://imgur.com/BRhlOxz"><img src="https://i.imgur.com/BRhlOxz.png" title="source: imgur.com" /></a>

 ### Important
-Currently, because the software requires the capturing device and actuators connected as peripherals, demonstration of its functionality cannot be fully achieved.
-There exists a possibility of virtualizing these peripherals, which I will tackle in the near fututre, in order to properly build the solution
+Currently, because the software requires the capturing device and actuators to be connected as peripherals, demonstration of its functionality cannot be fully achieved.
+There exists a possibility of virtualizing these peripherals, which I will tackle in the near future, in order to properly build the solution
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYyNjE5NzkxNiwxMTM4NzM4MDEwLC03Mz
+eyJoaXN0b3J5IjpbLTExODcwMjc0NDAsLTYyNjE5NzkxNiwxMT
-M0MDI2OTIsLTIxMzgwNzIzNDEsMzc3MjU0MTUxLC01ODU2MzIw
+M4NzM4MDEwLC03MzM0MDI2OTIsLTIxMzgwNzIzNDEsMzc3MjU0
-MjEsMTY3OTE4OTUxM119
+MTUxLC01ODU2MzIwMjEsMTY3OTE4OTUxM119
 -->